ctmm-initiative/ctmmMoveApp_akde/README.md

 `Isopleth level`: Coverage level of the utilization distribution area.
 I.e., the 50% core home range would be given by level of 0.50.

+`What do you want to see?`: Allows the user to select if only the estimated home-range or also lower and upper confidence interval should be displayed.

+`Opacity`: The opacity of the estimated home range on the map.

+`Remove all animals from map`: This button will remove all home-ranges from the map.
+They can be added individually again.

 `Store settings`: click to store the current settings of the app for future workflow runs.

 ### Most common errors